HDQuanDev/react-native-tour/README.md

 # react-native-tour

 A lightweight helper to build interactive user guides in React Native apps.
-Written in plain JavaScript, it highlights elements using an SVG mask for smooth animations and advances when the user taps the highlight.
+Written in plain JavaScript, it highlights elements using an SVG mask for smooth animations.
+Taps on the highlighted element pass through to your UI, while presses outside the cutout move to the next step.
 Steps can optionally declare a `screen` so the tour may navigate between screens while keeping the overlay visible.

 ## Installation